ConsentirDev/Tag1N-Gdoc/README.md

 Google Docs Editor Add-on Deployment Instructions
 ====================================

-Stay organized with collections Save and categorize content based on your preferences.

 This quickstart creates a Google Docs Editor Add-on that allows the user to use Natural language editing in situ.